-Figure 103 Port Forwarding: Add/Edit
+Figure 134 Port Forwarding: Add/Edit

-Table 72 Port Forwarding: Add/Edit
+Table 78 Port Forwarding: Add/Edit

 LABEL DESCRIPTION Active Click this switch to enable or disable the rule.
-When the switch turns blue , the function is enabled.
+When the switch goes to the right, the function is enabled.
 Otherwise, it's not.
 Service Name Enter a name to identify this rule using keyboard characters (A-Z, a-z, 1-2 and so on).
 WAN Interface Select the WAN interface through which the service is forwarded.
 You must have already configured a WAN connection with NAT enabled.
 Start Port Enter the original destination port for the packets.
 To forward only one port, enter the port number again in the End Port field.
 To forward a series of ports, enter the start port number here and the end port number in the End Port field.

-Table 72 Port Forwarding: Add/Edit (continued)

-LABEL DESCRIPTION End Port Enter the last port of the original destination port range.
+End Port Enter the last port of the original destination port range.
 To forward only one port, enter the port number in the Start Port field above and then enter it again in this field.
 To forward a series of ports, enter the last port number in a series that begins with the port number in the Start Port field above.

+Table 78 Port Forwarding: Add/Edit (continued)

-Translation Start Port This shows the port number to which you want the Zyxel Device to translate the incoming port.
+LABEL DESCRIPTION Translation Start Port This shows the port number to which you want the Zyxel Device to translate the incoming port.
 For a range of ports, enter the first number of the range to which you want the incoming ports translated.
 Translation End Port This shows the last port of the translated port range.
 Server IP Address Enter the inside IP address of the virtual server here.
 Configure Originating IP Select Enable to enter the source IP address of WAN interface.
 Originating IP Enter the source IP address of WAN interface.
 Protocol Select the protocol supported by this virtual server.
 Choices are TCP, UDP, or TCP/UDP.
 Cancel Click Cancel to exit this screen without saving.
 OK Click OK to save your changes.